alubbock/thunor/README.md

 multi-panelled plot system.

 This repository, Thunor Core, is a Python package which can be used for standalone analysis or integration into computational pipelines.
+There is also a web interface, [Thunor Web](https://github.com/alubbock/thunor-web), built around this package with added database and multi-user capabilities.

 ## Implementation